tomaszkacmajor/CarND-Advanced-Lane-Lines/README.md

 | 1130, 720     | 1030, 720     |
 | 210, 720      | 250, 720      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` onto the image with straight lines and its warped counterpart.
+We can see that the lines appear parallel in the warped image and that they are parallel to the lanes.

 <img src="./writeup_images/warping_straight_line.jpg">